When you arrive in Far Cry 6’s island nation of Yara on

 Rank progress notifications.

 Nearby Activity and Challenge notifications.

-Items Collected, with individual settings for high-impact and common items.
+Items Collected, with individual settings for high-impact and common

 Minimap and Tactical View showing co-op partner’s gameplay.